 How Long Do Grain Jars Take to Colonize?
-(What to Expect + Tips)
+(2026 Timeline & Speed Tips)

 🧠 How Long Do Grain Jars Take to Colonize?
 (And What to Watch For)